iostat42/storey/README.md

 # sd-storey

 SD hapi plugin that wraps the js-data and adapter modules.
+See www.js-data.io for more details.

 ## Install